lesenelir/lesenelir.zz/README.md

 - [x] use canvas to animate the background of the all pages
 - [x] static site generation with data
 - [x] add mobile support
+- [x] add hi2me page to interacte with the goerli network

 ## Run and Deploy